Jump to the content

 Strengthen small farmers

-A long -term and sensible strategy to combat hunger would be to strengthen small farmer families in many countries.
-Many hungry people are small farmers themselves.
-Projects that secure your food production are essential to improve nutritional security.
-In his projects, Terre des Hommes supports families with seeds and training in sustainable cultivation methods in order to increase food availability.
+A long-term and sensible strategy to combat hunger in many countries would be to strengthen smallholder farming families.
+Many hungry people are themselves smallholder farmers.
+Projects that secure their food production are essential for improving food security.
+Terre des Hommes supports families in its projects with seeds and training in sustainable farming methods to increase food availability.

-In addition to supporting small farmers, governments have to create good framework conditions.
-Access to land, water and seeds are basic rights that promote nutritional security.
-For example, in Peru and Colombia, partner organizations of Terre des Hommes promote traditional cultivation methods and improve the infrastructure to facilitate access to markets and keep food prices stable.
+In addition to supporting smallholder farmers, governments must create favorable conditions.
+Access to land, water, and seeds are fundamental rights that promote food security.
+For example, in Peru and Colombia Terre des Hommes partner organizations are promoting traditional farming methods and improving infrastructure to facilitate people's access to markets and keep food prices stable.

 Your contact person